-In the year 2000, the California legislature passed Senate Bill 1368 (SB1368) (Brulte) to encourage parents who would otherwise abandon their infants in unsafe environments (e.g., trash dumpsters, public bathrooms, etc.), to leave them in as safe a manner as possible.
+In the year 2000, the California legislature passed Senate Bill 1368 (SB1368) (Brulte).
+SB 1368 encouraged parents who would otherwise abandon their infants in unsafe environments (e.g., trash dumpsters, public bathrooms, etc.), to leave them in safe environments.
 The law decriminalized the act of infant abandonment, in very specific circumstances, specifying that an infant must be 72 hours of age or younger and surrendered at a hospital or other sites designated by the Los Angeles County Board of Supervisors (BOS).
 Commonly known as the Safely Surrendered Baby Law (SSBL), or "Safe Haven" law, SB1368 became effective January 1, 2001.
-Unfortunately, during this same year, no infants were safely surrendered in Los Angeles County and 14 newborns were abandoned, three abandoned babies survived and 11 died.
+Unfortunately, during this same year, no infants were safely surrendered in Los Angeles County and 14 newborns were abandoned, three survived and 11 died.
 (This report uses these rates as baseline data to track the SSBL's progress in subsequent years).
-After the first year of the establishment of the law, alarmed by the number of infants that continued to be abandoned despite the passage of SB1368, Supervisor Don Knabe made a motion, unanimously carried by the BOS on February 5, 2002.
+After the first year of the passage of the law, alarmed by the number of infants that continued to be abandoned despite SB1368, then Supervisor Don Knabe made a motion, unanimously carried by the BOS on February 5, 2002.
 The motion directed several agencies to jointly submit a report to the BOS with recommendations on how to best implement SB1368 in Los Angeles County.
 A multi-disciplinary task force met for several months to address this Board mandate.
 By June 4, 2002, the task force presented the BOS with twelve recommendations intended to best implement the law.
-The Board approved these recommendations which included proposals for a public information campaign, the establishment of a speaker's bureau, training and education, legal review for possible recommendations for legislative changes, and designation of additional safe surrender sites.
-Additionally, the Board also requested that:
+The Board approved these recommendations which included proposals for a public information campaign, the establishment of a speakers' bureau, training, and education, legal review for possible recommendations of legislative changes, and designation of additional safe surrender sites.
+The BOS requested ICAN's involvement, adding the following: